maximer-v/quantum-machine-learning-finance-cases/README.md

-# Quantum Machine Learning (QML) use cases for the finance sector
+# Quantum Machine Learning (QML) Use Cases for the Finance Sector

 This repository was created to compile real-world quantum machine learning cases.